dwvwdv/Lazyrhythm/README.md

 # Lazyrhythm

+## What is Lazyrhythm?

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0 -> 17.0.2.

 ## Development server